Texas college student wounds 14 in stabbing spree

 The attacks have prompted calls for tighter security at the nation's schools and a drive for tighter gun control laws.

-(Additional reporting By Andrea Lorenz; Writing by Brendan O'Brien and Corrie MacLaggan; editing by Andrew Hay, Gunna Dickson, Greg McCune and Bernard Orr)
+(Writing by Steve Gorman and Corrie MacLaggan; Editing by Andrew Hay, Gunna Dickson, Greg McCune, Bernard Orr and Lisa Shumaker)